-A descriptive or analytical case presents events or situations that took place in the past, including actions and decisions implemented by the actors in the case.
-The goal is to understand and assess the actions taken in light of the specific context described in the case.
+A descriptive or analytical case presents events or situations that took place in the past, including the actors' actions and decisions.
+The goal is to understand and assess the actions taken in light of the context described in the case.